lupyuen/lupyuen.github.io/src/linux.md

 _Why did NuttX crash at `4020` `005C`?_

-We'll explain everything in the next article!
+All shall be revealed in the next article!

 # What's Next